TriumphLLC/Blend4Web/doc_src/logic_editor.rst

 Get Timeline
 ------------

-This node can be used to get the currect frame of an NLA animation or a timeline.
+This node can be used to get the current frame of an NLA animation or a timeline.

 .. image:: src_images/logic_editor/logic_editor_get_timeline.png
    :align: center